 Design plans would include measures for tree protection and would be developed in coordination with DDOT's Urban Forestry Division (UFD).
 UFD's recommended measures would be implemented to the extent practical, to avoid impacts to larger tree specimens during construction.
-Such protection techniques generally include installation of tree protection fencing and staging construction equipment to avoid damaging trees and their root systems in accordance with DDOT's Standard Specifications for Highways and Structures - Section 608 Trees, Shrubs, Vines and Ground Cover and in coordination with DDOT's Urban Forestry Division.
-The identification of mature Special Trees would be performed in accordance with the District's Tree Canopy Protection Amendment Act of 2016.
-Removal of certain trees from DDOT property would require a DDOT Special Tree Removal Permit.
+Such protection techniques generally include installation of tree protection fencing and staging construction equipment to avoid damaging trees and their root systems in accordance with DDOT's Standard Specifications for Highways and Structures - Section 608 Trees, Shrubs, Vines and Ground Cover (DDOT, 2013).

-Removal of trees from NPS land would be authorized by NPS Special Use Permit for construction.
-A tree inventory will be conducted and submitted to NPS, as necessary, to account for trees that will be impacted and removed during project construction, including work conducted outside Rock Creek Park property that may cause damage to species within park property (e.g., root damage).
-If required, a pre-determined value for tree species type and/or size inclusive of values for tree types will be assessed for the tree removal within the NPS property.
-All issues related to trees will be assessed in the design phase in coordination with NPS, prior to moving into construction.
-Site restoration and revegetation would be included in the conditions of the permit.
-Before a permit is approved, all conditions of the permit will be agreed upon by both agencies.
+A tree inventory will be prepared to account for trees that will be impacted and removed during project construction, including work conducted outside Rock Creek Park property that may cause damage to species within Park property (e.g., root damage).
+A pre-determined value for tree species type and/or size inclusive of values for tree types will be assessed.
+The tree inventory will be performed and evaluated in coordination with NPS.
+All issues related to trees, will be assessed in the design phase, prior to moving into construction.
+In a scenario where there are any unresolved issues, DDOT will enter into a Memorandum of Agreement (MOA) with NPS.
+DDOT will submit the tree inventory as part of the NPS Special Use Permit (SUP) application.
+Site restoration and revegetation are included in the conditions of the SUP.
+Before a SUP is approved, all conditions of the permit will be agreed upon by both agencies.
+DDOT will adhere to all conditions of the NPS SUP.
 These conditions will relay into the construction documents so that the contractor is aware of the requirements associated with the inadvertent tree or vegetation damage.

 In order to prevent the introduction of new invasive species and to prevent the spread of existing populations in compliance with EO 13112, BMPs would be implemented, including washing machinery before it enters the area, minimizing ground disturbance, and reseeding of disturbed areas.
 Rock Creek Park staff would be consulted for preferred seed mixes for use in disturbed areas within the park.
-Additional measures may be included in the Special Use Permit for temporary activities on NPS property.
+Additional measures may be included in the Special Use Permit for all activities on NPS-owned lands.

-Additional mitigation measures for construction impacts are presented in Section 4.9.
+Additional mitigation measures for construction impacts are presented in Section 4.9.4.